 PASS: Montana I-182 – Montana Medical Marijuana Initiative

 Montana Initiative 182 is an amendment to an amendment, initially passed in 2004 but was further amended.
 With the added state legislature significantly reducing the amount of eligible patients within the state system, I-182 aims to amend the current Act in the following ways:

-- Allows PTSD, chronic pain to be valid reasons for a doctor to recommend marijuana
+- Allows more conditions to be valid reasons for a doctor to recommend marijuana

 - Repeals the 3:1 patient to licensed provider requirement, allowing a greater population access to medical marijuana.